awesome1888/eisenwerk/README.md

     12) enable SSR by user agent
         https://support.google.com/webmasters/answer/80553
         https://support.google.com/webmasters/answer/1061943?hl=en
+    13) in outer layout replace OOP with HOC
 1.71) 404 with code when doing CSR
 1.8) EHHH Shitty decisions made...
     Re-think the whole idea about how we dockerize: there is a simpler way to do that with no docker-build-tool involved